rpanchyk/novatel-wireless-reconnect/README.md

 ## Prerequisites
 - Novatel Wireless MIFI 4620 modem (with Verizon admin panel)
-- PC with Linux OS (connected to modem 24/7)
+- PC with Linux OS (for autonomous mode: connected to modem 24/7)

 ## How it works
 First of all script checks the link to MIFI modem with _wget_ command.